 With special shows, the plannerFORUM and the BDLA Day

-In 2019, around 620 national and international exhibitors will again be presenting their latest innovations and product and project developments.
-With the planerFORUM, attractive special shows, informative tours and the "Marketplace", the STADT und RAUM area in Hall 7 will once again offer trade visitors a central information and communication point for issues relating to playgrounds and public spaces.
+In 2019, around 620 national and international exhibitors presented their latest innovations and product and project developments.
+With the planerFORUM, attractive special shows, informative tours and the "Marketplace", the STADT und RAUM area in Hall 7 offered trade visitors a central information and communication point for issues relating to playgrounds and public spaces.

 - concepts for mobility and exercise in public spaces